Sanora Babb: Early life

 Babb wrote about her experiences from this time period in her life in her The Lost Traveler (1958), an autobiographical novel that depicts a rambling gambling father from his daughter's perspective as she comes of age in the Great Depression and in An Owl on Every Post (1970), a memoir that tells Babb's story of homesteading in the Great Plains from the time she was seven years old.
 The town in An Owl on Every Post is Two Buttes, in Baca County, to the south of Lamar which is in Prowers County.

 After four unsuccessful years in farming, her father moved the family to Elkhart, Kansas and then to Forgan, Oklahoma in the Oklahoma Panhandle.
 Babb began attending school at eleven.
 She graduated from high school as the Valedictorian.
-Afterward, her father moved the family again to Kansas.
+Afterwards, her father moved the family again to Kansas.
 She began studying at the University of Kansas but after one year, her lack of financial resources forced her to transfer to a junior college in Garden City, Kansas.

 Career

 Babb's volunteer work brought her alongside migrant farming communities.
 This volunteer work with the Farm Security Administration would greatly influence her novel Whose Names Are Unknown.

 Babb began working as a printer's assistant at 12 years old.
 Following this, she worked as a schoolteacher for a short time, before beginning her journalism career at the Garden City Herald, where several of her articles were redistributed by the Associated Press.
 She moved to Los Angeles in 1929 to work for the Los Angeles Times, but the newspaper retracted its initial offer following the U.S. stock market crash of 1929.
 Babb was occasionally homeless during the Depression, sleeping at times in Lafayette Park.
 She eventually found secretarial work with Warner Brothers and wrote scripts for radio station KFWB.
-Babb joined the John Reed Club and was a member of the U.S. Communist Party for 11 years.
+Babb joined the John Reed Club and was a member of the U.S. Communist Party for eleven years.
 She visited the Soviet Union in 1936.

 In 1938, Babb returned to California to work for the Farm Security Administration, a position that would deeply influence the composition of her novel Whose Names Are Unknown.
 While with the FSA, she kept detailed notes on her experiences in the tent camps with the Dust Bowl migrants.
 Babb's supervisor, Tom Collins, shared the notes with John Steinbeck, who had recently published several articles on migrants for the San Francisco News.
 Babb turned the stories she collected into Whose Names Are Unknown and sent the first few chapters to Random House.
 Editor Bennett Cerf gave Babb an advance for her novel asking her to finish it.
 Unfortunately, with the publication of Steinbeck's The Grapes of Wrath, Cerf voided Babb's contract in 1939 for fears that there would not be enough public support for two similar novels.
 Babb's novel Whose Names Are Unknown was not published until 2004.